panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ## Making the Front Layer

 Print the mask on an A4 transparent self-adhesive foil.
 You can do this at home if you have a suitable printer and transparency foil.
 I had it done at a local copy centre.
 Make sure you crop the image as much as possible so that there are no margins on the sides.
-For an adult-sized mask the A4 format is just wide enough.
-First try printing the image on an ordinary paper if you don't want to risk wasting a transparency foil.
+For an adult-sized mask, the A4 format is just wide enough.
+First, try printing the image on an ordinary paper if you don't want to risk wasting a transparency foil.

 ![alien printed on transparency foil](/blog/assets/alien_foil.jpeg) *This is how the image looks printed on a transparency foil.*

 Stick the transparency foil to the one-way mirror foil.
-First peel the thin strip on the edge of the transparency foil.
+First, peel the thin strip on the edge of the transparency foil.
 Align it with the edge of your mirror foil.
 Continuously peel the rest of the sticker and apply pressure to avoid air bubbles.

 Use a utility knife to cut out the mask.